mcne65/bountyDApp/README.md

 #### 4. should withdraw the bounty hunter's winnings from escrow to his address

 To Test: Bounty hunter should be able to withdraw/pull his winnings credited to the Escrow account
 Case: Call `untrustedCheckBountyWinnings()` to check the available credit to be pulled.
 Check his initial balance.
-Call `untrustedWithdrawBountyReward()` to wihtdraw the credit and check his final balance
+Call `untrustedWithdrawBountyReward()` to withdraw the credit and check his final balance
 Expected Result: final balance = initial balance + available credit - (gas used * gas price)
 Actual Result: final balance = initial balance + available credit - (gas used * gas price)